wilderMann/HappyRobo/README.md

-# Calliope mini Motion Kit, update to the Kitronik blocks for micro:bit
+# Calliope mini MotionKit, based on the Kitronik blocks

-Blocks to support the Calliope mini Motion Kit.
+Blocks to support the MotionKit directly from MakeCode.

 ## ServoLite